 Technically, it's still implied that Adam X-Treme is in some way a Summers half-brother, as he's half-human.

 Apocalypse almost ended up being made into the third Summers sibling but thankfully editorial squashed the plotline.
-On the other side, as part of the "X-Men: The End" trilogy, Chris Claremont made Gambit the third sibling in said non-canon storyline, but with the twist being made that Gambit was a test tube baby and that Sinister mixed in his own DNA as part of his plot to use Gambit as a host body to kill Apocalypse.
-Claremont's storyline itself was largely seen as a "Take That" against Wizard which heavily pressed in the pages of its magazine for Gambit to be revealed as the third brother.
+On the other side, as part of the "X-Men: The End" trilogy, Chris Claremont made Gambit the third sibling of sorts in said alternate reality storyline, but with the twist being made that Gambit was a clone-son of Sinister and that Sinister spliced in Cyclops' DNA (his X-gene, specifically) as part of his plot to use Gambit as a host body to kill Apocalypse.
+Claremont's storyline itself was largely seen as a "Take That" against Wizard which heavily pressed in the pages of its magazine for Gambit to be revealed as the third brother (using the dubious logic that they were both 20-something white american males with brown hair, red eyes, and explosive energy powers) .

 In a 1989 issue of Uncanny X-Men, Chris Claremont introduced a group of Badass Normal ex-SHIELD agents-turned-mercenaries called the "Harriers" led by a man named Hardcase, an old friend of Wolverine's.
 They were made to look like a potential group of recurring characters even going so far as having a "created by" credit caption in the splash page with Claremont and penciler Marc Silvestri.
 So far, though they have only appeared in that one issue.

 Numerous X-Men titles introduce characters who are prominent for a while then generally disappear.
 For example, X-treme X-Men introduces Lifeguard and Slipstream, who are important members of the team until Slipstream goes nuts and runs away.
 Lifeguard leaves with Thunderbird to find him, putting them on the proverbial bus.
-Thunderbird and Lifeguard resurfaced in the early 00s "Excalibur" series; Slipstream didn't.
+Lifeguard resurfaced in a single panel in the early 00s "Excalibur" series; Thunderbird and Slipstream didn't.

 A mid-story issue of the Super Mario Adventures comic strip, which ran in Nintendo Power during 1992, featured this.
 Toad uses a Cape Feather to fly up to a pipe sticking out of a cloud (allegedly the one Mario and Luigi entered at the beginning of the story to unknowingly wind up in Dinosaur Land), and gets "help" — which is actually Bowser's Koopa Troop in disguise (the cloud was actually a disguised airship).
 After the Princess gets kidnapped, Toad is shown being held hostage by two Koopas, tells her that the Koopas have taken over the Mushroom Kingdom, and is then never seen or mentioned again for the remainder of the comic.